-The per head company you sign-up with front-faces your clients.
+The pay per head company you choose with front-faces your clients.
 Without players, a sportsbook operator has nothing to run.
 If you go with a company that has a bad reputation, a clunky sports betting interface, only a couple of ways for deposits, or a dark-age sports betting mentality, that reputation could lose you, customers.

 2. Bookie Experience